amoebius/PyParse/README.md

 class MyGrammar(Grammar):
     " <Group> "

-    # A production rule definition is in the form of a class definition, the docstring representing the production:
+    # A production rule definition is in the form of a class definition, the docstring
+    # specifying the production:
     class Group(Rule):
     	"'(' <Group> ')'" # Single spaces are optional whitespace

-    # Rule names are automatically overloaded, unless "@overrides" is applied to a class definition.
+    # Rule names are automatically overloaded, unless "@overrides" is applied to a
-    # This means that the first matching rule is chosen:
+    # class definition.
+Each option for the rule is tried in the order of definition.
     class Group(Rule):
     	"'[' <Group> ']'"

-    # Base node:
+    # Base case node:
     class Group(Rule):
-    	""
+    	"" # Who said we had to match anything?

 try:
     # Build a parse tree, and just ignore the result for now:
     MyGrammar('(([] ) \n )')

     print "Valid."

 except ParseException:
     print "Invalid."
 ```

 Secondly, through a hopefully smooth interface, a parse tree can be evaluated: